 With regards to the investment frameworks, Capital Group's equity and fixed income investment analysts have developed more than 30 sector-specific, proprietary ESG investment frameworks for companies.
-These frameworks help our investment professionals analyse the most relevant and material long-term sustainability issues that could affect their investment thesis.
-Covering corporate issuers, the frameworks are refreshed regularly based on learnings from the other two ESG investment components: monitoring, as well as engagement.
-Our framework for sovereigns issuers leverages data from third party institutions and is used for ongoing analysis and monitoring.
+These frameworks help our investment professionals identify and assess the most relevant and material long-term ESG issues that could affect investments of a Fund.
+We have a standalone framework for sovereigns that has been built in-house.

-With regards to monitoring, Capital Group_monitors all equity and corporate bond holdings, as well as sovereign bond where data is available.
-The monitoring process involves reviewing Capital Group's holdings against third party data from a range of providers to identify ESG risks and violations of international norms.
+Where data is available, Capital Group's equity, corporate bond and sovereign bond holdings are monitored for elevated Sustainability Risks.
+Corporate and sovereign holdings are reviewed against third-party data from a range of providers to identify Sustainability Risks and violations of international norms.
 Low-rated companies and countries are flagged for review by Capital Group's investment professionals.
-The most challenging issues are escalated for additional review.
+During this process material risks that are identified and that are not mitigated by the issuer are escalated for additional review and monitoring.
+The next action to take is identified, and options may include additional company engagement, regular monitoring and divestment.